 Membership of UCC.
 Members of the UCC have the unique opportunity to learn about SUNY Oswego courses from a range of departments and academic programs, by reviewing an average of 70 course outlines each year.
 Each of our members represents a School or College of Arts & Sciences sub-division.
 Members typically serve for staggered two-year terms.
 A list of the current members, and their contact information, and terms of service is available on the UCC Members page.
 Information about UCC members' duties and requisite skills is on the Member Duties page

 UCC Course Submission and Approval Process.
 In recent years, this process has evolved from a paper transmission of course outlines, signature pages, and approval notices, to an on-line submission format, with electronic submission, tracking, and notification of approval.
+To use these forms, you must be simultaneously logged in to your LakerApps e-mail account.
 To get more information click on Course Submission Procedures, Course Submission Form, or Pending and Approved Courses (.xls, 55k).